 - What to do in Hong Kong in 4 days

 - Ideal Hong Kong Travel Itinerary: Layover to 5 days in Hong Kong

 Inspired?
 Pin these to your Pinterest boards

-I was hosted by Cathay Pacific .
+Cathay Pacific hosted me.
 However, everything expressed above is based on my personal experience.
-Images used are either shot by me or provided by the airlines.
-Please do not copy anything without written permission.
+Images used are shot by me or provided by the airlines.
+Please copy nothing without written permission.